Overflowed10/Data-Analysis/README.md

 # Data-Analyst

-I created this repository to show my progress at cleaning, analysing and visualising datasets.
+I created this repository to show my progress with cleaning, analysing and visualising datasets.